-The good news is that any average consumer who is eager to participate in a car or dealer auction doesn’t have to have any of that experience or knowledge.
-This is because they can use an online dealer auction and rely on their licensed dealer to handle the bidding and paperwork that can be the downfall of many novices attending their first or only dealer auction.
+If an average consumer willing to participate in a dealer auction doesn’t need any experience or knowledge.
+This is because they can use an online dealer auction and rely on their licensed dealer to handle the bidding and paperwork which can be the downfall of many novices attending their first or only dealer auction.

-To make the most of the tips and tactics to follow, it is best to understand how an online dealer auction works.
+To make the most of the tips and tactics, it is best to understand how an online dealer auction works.
 It is run through a firm that is a licensed dealer able to make bids in these relatively exclusive auctions.
-They will be bidding against other dealers, which is going to usually keep pricing quite low as everyone involved intends to resell the cars purchased.
+They will be bidding against other dealers.
+Usually, pricing is quite low as everyone involved intends to resell the cars purchased.
 This works in your favor, and the best dealer auction sites also handle the paperwork and even shipping if you require the vehicle to be delivered to you anywhere else in the world.

 The Tips and Tactics to Know